talkjs/tutorials/how-to-create-a-team-chat/how-to-create-a-team-chat.md

 </button>
 ```

 To change the conversation, we'll need to be able to access the TalkJS `Session` object inside the `changeConversation` function.
-To do this, we'll use with the [`useSession` custom React Hook](https://github.com/talkjs/talkjs-react#using-hooks).
+To do this, we'll use the [`useSession` custom React Hook](https://github.com/talkjs/talkjs-react#using-hooks).
 We'll also need to access the `Chatbox` object, which we'll [create a reference to](https://github.com/talkjs/talkjs-react#using-refs) with the [`useRef` React Hook](https://react.dev/reference/react/useRef):

 ```jsx
 import { useRef } from "react";